-Among these discoveries, Donald Durden, M.D., Ph.D., Director of Hematology/Oncology Research at Rady Children’s and Vice Chair of Research, Department of Pediatrics, UC San Diego, working with an Emory University researcher, identified a new marker for tumor growth in medulloblastoma that helps determine survival.
+Among these discoveries, Donald Durden, M.D., Ph.D., director of hematology/oncology research at Rady Children’s, working with an Emory University researcher, identified a new marker for tumor growth in medulloblastoma that helps determine survival.
 The biomarker’s discovery also suggests new possibilities in developing targeted therapies.

 More recently, the Durden laboratory, using mouse genetic models, identified a master control switch that regulates the process of metastasis.
 The discovery provides a new target for treating or preventing metastasis and has the potential to transform cancer therapeutics.
 Dr. Durden also developed a novel therapeutic agent for neuoblastoma.
 Learn more.

 For detailed information on research activities of our team members, visit the UC San Diego Department of Pediatrics website.